bstarks/DPO-Calendars/docs/readme.md

 Current contributors:
  - Brent Starks

-If you would like to be a contributor, to eventually take over the project, to improve documentation, or to develop something new for the cause, contact Brent to discuss appropriate arrangements.
+If you would like to be a contributor, to eventually take over the project, to improve documentation, or to develop something new for the cause, contact Brent Starks at CUCF to discuss appropriate arrangements.
 Assistance is welcome.